 This easy Donauwellen cake is just an irresistible cake!
 The Donauwellen Cake is a classic German cake that you can find in many German bakeries.
 The Donau is in English the “Danube”, a German river that starts near the Black Forest and runs into the Black Sea.
 The derivation of that cake is based on speculations only.
 I was not able to find anything that would explain this name.

-If you desire this cake you must bake it.
-Is is not available in the USA.
-The frozen Donauwellen cake I saw at Aldi might be a substitute, some say it’s good, in my opinion it’s a bit too much on the sweet side.
+The Donauwellen cake is sometimes available at Aldi during the German weeks.
+It comes as a frozen cake; some say it’s good, in my opinion it’s a bit too much on the sweet side.
 Well, there is nothing better than a homemade cake!
 Give this recipe a try and you will see.
 Happy Baking!